Photo by Callum Shaw on Unsplash

 You may have bumped into one of InfoQ’s YouTube channels while searching for Microservices or Distributed Systems.
 This is an absolute gold mine and you should definitely check out their conferences.

-Software is changing the world, and our mission is to help dev teams adopt new technologies and practices.
-InfoQ provides software engineers with the opportunity to share experiences gained using innovator and early adopter stage techniques and technologies with the wider industry.– About Us Page (InfoQ.com)
+Software is changing the world*, and our mission is to help dev teams adopt new technologies and practices.
+InfoQ provides software engineers with the opportunity to share experiences gained using innovator and early adopter stage techniques and technologies with the wider industry.*

-HackerNews is one of the oldest social platforms for computer science news, games, and entrepreneurship.
+HackerNews is among the oldest social platforms for computer science news, games, and entrepreneurship.
 The site was called “Startup News” at first.
 And after a few iterations, it’s finally called “HackerNews” (Complete Story).

 It basically curates the latest tech buzz on the internet and is a treat to read, sort of like Reddit for Tech Enthusiasts.